 |E-book||017-300-00001-6||$ 9.99||In Stock||On This Page|

-In addition to bios of agency heads and review of legislation and publications, this important book provides a critical look at the evolution of the Nation and its treatment of children as it covers often inspiring and sometimes heart-wrenching topics such as: child labor; the Orphan Trains, adoption and foster care; infant and maternal mortality and childhood diseases; parenting, infant and child care education; the role of women's clubs and reformers; child welfare standards; Aid to Dependent Children; Depression relief; children of migrants and minorities (African Americans, Hispanics, Native Americans), including Indian Boarding Schools and Indian Adoption Program; disabled children care; children in wartime including support of military families and World War II refugee children; juvenile delinquency; early childhood education Head Start; family planning; child abuse and neglect; natural disaster recovery; and much more.
+In addition to bios of agency heads and review of legislation and publications, this important book provides a critical look at the evolution of the Nation and its treatment of children as the book covers inspiring and sometimes heart-wrenching topics, such as: child labor; the Orphan Trains, adoption and foster care; infant and maternal mortality and childhood diseases; parenting, infant and child care education; the role of women's clubs and reformers; child welfare standards; Aid to Dependent Children; depression relief; children of migrants and minorities (African Americans, Hispanics, Native Americans), including Indian Boarding Schools and Indian Adoption Programs; disabled children's care; children in wartime, including support of military families and World War II refugee children; juvenile delinquency; early childhood education, including Head Start; family planning; child abuse and neglect; natural disaster recovery; and much more.

 Table of Contents:

 Chapter 1: America’s Conscience Gives Birth to the Children’s Bureau

 Chapter 2: Saving Babies and Restoring Childhood (1912–1929)

 Chapter 3: The Great Depression and Social Security (1929–1939)